ASU/asu-unity-stack/packages/app-degree-pages/README.md

       });
     </script>
 ```
-### ProgramDetailPage component
+### DetailPage component

-You can find an extended example of how to set `ProgramDetailPage` props [here](/packages/app-degree-pages/examples/program-detail-page.html)
+You can find an extended example of how to set `DetailPage` props [here](/packages/app-degree-pages/examples/detail-page.html)

 ```HTML